 Did you come to Los Angeles to go surfing?
 Then Huntington Beach is a must-visit during your stay.
 Located in Orange County just south of L.A., the town of Huntington Beach, otherwise known as Surf City, hosts the Huntington Beach U.S. Open of Surfing.

-Everyone who is anyone in the world of surfing has ridden the waves at Huntington Beach.
-The beach is nearly ten miles long, literally sand and waves as far as you can see.
+Everyone in the world of surfing has ridden the waves at Huntington Beach.
+The beach is nearly ten miles long, with sand and waves as far as you can see.
 But the real attraction here is the surf.

 RELATED: Top Points of Interest in Huntington Beach

-Those not interested in the waves will enjoy all the usual L.A. beach accouterments.
+Those not interested in the waves will enjoy all the usual L.A. beach amenities and facilities, including volleyball courts, a fishing pier, and bonfire pits.
 There’s even an off-leash dog beach here.
 Huntington Dog Beach is 1.5 miles long; if your dog likes to run in the sand and surf, there’s no better place than this stretch of sand.

 Marina Beach

 Marina Beach is a man-made beach in Marina del Rey.
-It’s also known as Mother’s Beach by the locals for its calm waters with no surf.
-It’s a popular spot for families and children to come play in the ocean.
+It’s also known to locals as Mother’s Beach for its calm waters with no surf.
+With its laid-back vibe, it’s a popular spot for families with young children to come play in the ocean.

-With its calm water, Marina Beach is also one of the top beaches in Los Angeles to kayak, paddleboard, and row.
+With its calm water, Marina Beach is also a great spot for kayaking, paddleboarding, and rowing.
 You can see many locals enjoying or training in the various boating options at this popular Marina del Rey beach.

 At Marina Beach, you can also expect to find beach volleyball courts for the die-hard sports fans among us.